GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 We have all the necessary layers to create the individual maps.
 The next section will cover how to use the predetermined and calculated layers to create the maps using the map templates and layer style files.
 :::

-## Creating the map reports using the map templates
+## Creating the map reports using the map templates <a id="creating-the-map-reports-using-the-map-templates"></a>

-### Visualization and Styling of the Model Outputs and creating the Print Map
+### Visualization and Styling of the Model Outputs and creating the Print Map <a id="visualization-and-styling-of-the-model-outputs-and-creating-the-print-map"></a>

 <!-- Is a video necessary for this chapter? -->